mdonertas/ukbb_ageonset/LOG.md

 For each disease, number of people diagnosed in a given age range is calculated, normalised by the total number of people above that age range.
 Each row is then divided by the total to examine & cluster age of onset distributions.

+## 21.08.2018

+### Create Named Trees using d3 libraries

+In order to have tidy figures of diseases trees with the names of the diseases, we used d3 library.
+The scripts used to create the plots are under ./scripts/09-namedTrees and the figures are:

+1. ./results/UKBB_disease_EDA/diseaseTree.pdf
+2. ./results/UKBB_disease_EDA/cardioTree.pdf

 # References

 [1] Anderson, C. A., Pettersson, F. H., Clarke, G. M., Cardon, L. R., Morris, A. P., & Zondervan, K. T. (2010).
 Data quality control in genetic case-control association studies.
 Nature Protocols, 5(9), 1564–1573. https://doi.org/10.1038/nprot.2010.116